 Grandma was also a great cook, and her cakes were particularly loved.
 (Uncle David’s family once made a tribute to her in the form of a recipe book, based on her files and containing black and white family photographs, copies of which were given out to relatives.
 I have a copy, though I’ll confess that I’ve never made any of the recipes in it.)
 But of course, what makes grandparents grandparents is not the clothes or the toys or the food, but how much they love to see their grandchildren.
 I remember fantasising with her about digging a tunnel from their place to ours so that we could walk there any time we wanted.
 Grandma really loved that idea!

-It was Papa (i.e. my grandfather on Mum’s side) who told me that Grandma had died; this was just after I’d stepped off the school bus one afternoon.
+It was my maternal grandfather who told me that Grandma had died; this was just after I’d stepped off the school bus one afternoon.
 It took me a while to realise that he was serious…

 Just like Grandma, he loved his family, and whenever we came to visit there would always be a small bowl of liquorice allsorts on the table.
 He was also a great listener, a kind and gentle soul who took the time to hear what you were trying to say (though abstract topics from physics, mathematics or science fiction were generally beyond him).
 I fondly remember talking to him about a fantasy story that I’d written, not long before he died; he was the first person ever to talk with me about my fiction on the level of how it relates to real life, and how my characters’ actions reflect the way that people really behave.
 This pleased me greatly, because until then (although I was frequently complimented on my writing), nobody had shown any sign of looking for something deeper in my stories than the fantasies themselves.